mrdkprj/wcpopup/README.md

 # Usage
 Use ManuBuilder to create a Menu with MenuItems, and then call Menu.popup_at() to show Menu.
-When an MenuItem is clicked, SelectedMenuItem data is returned.
+When a MenuItem is clicked, SelectedMenuItem data is returned.

 ```rust
 fn example(hwnd: HWND) {